Lie-operads and operadic modules from poset cohomology: Introduction

 \subsection{Acknowledgments}

-We have benefited from helpful discussions with Frédéric Chapoton, Basile Coron, Bishal Deb, Vladimir Dotsenko, Matthieu Josuat-Vergès, Guillaume Laplante-Anfossi, Anibal Medina-Mardones and Bruno Vallette.
+We have benefited from helpful discussions with Frédéric Chapoton, Basile Coron, Bishal Deb, Vladimir Dotsenko, Matthieu Josuat-Vergès, Guillaume Laplante-Anfossi, Anibal Medina-Mardones, Bruce E. Sagan, Sheila Sundaram, and Bruno Vallette.
 We were supported by the ANR project ANR-20-CE40-0016 HighAGT.
 B. D.-O. was moreover supported by ANR projects ANR-20-CE40-0007 CARPLO and ANR-20-CE48-0010 SSS.